Support Local, Go Native!

 What’s In A Box?

-Subscription boxes are so much fun.
+Subscription boxes are so much fun, and it even increases the possibility of the businesses making more money, especially if they have looked for recurring billing software before selling the idea of subscription boxes to their customers.
+See, it has benefits for a lot of people.
 Go Native! owner and founder Mele Kalama-Kingma is right: It’s exactly like getting a present every month.

 Kalama-Kingma was kind enough to give this Metro writer a sample of what subscribers received last month.
 Here’s a closer look: • Mamalani Ke‘ala Organic Deodorant Stick: Though there was a bit of a powdery texture when it dried, the trade-off for something natural was worth it.
 Plus, made with essential oils like lavender, lemongrass and tea tree, it had a refreshing and bright smell. • Mamalani Lokahi Body Powder: For those who have never used body powder before, putting it on might feel a bit awkward.
 Though, like the deodorant stick, it smelled pretty great and would be good to use before working out. • Mamalani Eleu Energy & Tension Oil Blend: I am a huge fan of essential oils, especially to use when I have a headache, which is exactly what this one was made for.
 I didn’t have many headaches while I had this at my disposal, but on the few occasions I did, a whiff of this did help to clear the stuffiness from my sinuses.
 Plus, it was made with some of my favorite essential oils (peppermint, wild orange and frankincense). • The Lotus Blossom in You Herb Eyeshimmer: I loved the idea of using an all-natural eye shadow, but this one was a bit too dark for my skin tone.
 Still, it clung to my skin well and I imagine would look great on those with the right coloring. • Hawaii Island Grown Cinnamon: To be honest, I didn’t taste any distinct difference from any other cinnamon I’ve had before.
 However, just the fact that it is farmed locally already has me wanting more.